essence/essence/README.md

 The Essence class provides some useful utility function to ensure you will get some informations.

 First, the extract( ) method lets you extract embeddable URLs from a web page.
-For example, say you want to get the URL of all videos in a blog post.
+For example, say you want to get the URL of all videos in a blog post:

 ```php
 <?php